Subscribe to our blog for all the latest news, updates, and events from MMA and our partners

 "If someone is really good at what they do, they know they can make money," writes Zak Johnson at Forbes.
 "One of the best ways to bring top talent to your company or business is to offer more than just a salary.
 This would include everything from ownership, shares, health benefits, travel compensation or anything else that might apply.
 Consider what your competition would offer, then do it better."

-With unemployment at a lowpoint, your HR team might be struggling to find that perfect candidate.
-It may come down to who stands out in the job market with the best benefits.
+HR teams know it can be a struggle to find that perfect candidate.
+It may come down to who stands out in the job market with the best employee benefits.

 There are many recent innovations in the benefits realm, such as:

-Benefits aren't always one-size-fits-all, either; and a good consultant should be able to customize what you're offering employees to suit everyone's needs.
+Employee benefits aren't always one-size-fits-all, and a good consultant should be able to customize what you're offering employees to suit everyone's needs.

-There are always new innovations in the benefits space that could mean the difference between keeping employees happy and leaving them wanting, notes Shannon Jensen, MMA benefit planning sales executive.
+There are always new innovations in the benefits space that could mean the difference between keeping employees happy and leaving them wanting.
+Our team of benefits advocates at Marsh McLennan Agency (MMA) can evaluate your workforce’s unique needs and help you plan for the year ahead.

 Subscribe to our blog for all the latest news, updates, and events from MMA and our partners